Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Wood Flooring Species

 Other Names and Species:

-Sydney blue gum's heartwood has a range of coloring from softer brown through deep red hues, while the sapwood has a lighter coloring.
+Sydney blue gum’s heartwood has a range of coloring from soft brown through deep red hues, while the sapwood has a lighter coloring.
 This wood has a slightly interlocked or straight grain.

 Sydney blue gum wood is very hard and tough, and moderately durable.
-This species can take some time to dry properly to prevent checking and warping.
+This species needs plenty of time to dry properly to prevent checking and warping.